 “The position of Chef de Mission is a huge honour, but also a huge responsibility,” McLoughlin said.

-“Having spoken to many of our athletes in recent weeks, they are already excited about marching in the Opening Ceremony at Maracanã Stadium, with more Australians viewers set to tune in than ever before.”
+“Having spoken to many of our athletes in recent weeks, they are already excited about marching in the Opening Ceremony at Maracanã Stadium, with more Australian viewers set to tune in than ever before.

 “To be able to watch Paralympic sport against the backdrop of Christ the Redeemer and Copacabana Beach, blended together with the exuberance of the Brazilian people, all of whom seem to have a tremendous appetite for sport, Rio is shaping up to be an unforgettable Games.”

-McLoughlin steps into the Chef de Mission role vacated by former APC Chief Executive Jason Hellwig, who recently stepped down from both roles.
+McLoughlin steps into the Chef de Mission role vacated by former Chief Executive Officer Jason Hellwig.

-The Rio 2016 Paralympic Games will be held from September 7-18.
-Australia has participated at every Paralympic Summer Games since the first in Rome in 1960, and has finished in the top five on the medal table at each Summer Games since Atlanta 1996.
+The 2016 Paralympic Games will be held from 7-18 September.
+Australia has participated at every Paralympic Summer Games since the first in Rome, Italy, in 1960, and has finished in the top five on the medal table at every Summer Games since 1996.

 By APC Media